madetech/handbook/guides/welfare/parental_leave.md

 # Maternity, Paternity & Shared Parental Leave

-When you welcome a new child (birthed or adopted), Made Tech encourages you to take leave, to welcome the child into the world.
+When you welcome a new child into your family, Made Tech encourages you to take leave.

 ## Maternity Leave